Tunisian-GitHub-Community/Book-notes/README.md

 ## the Factory Pattern
 * The factory pattern lets a class defer instantiation to subclasses.
 `Depend upon abstractions.
 Do not depend upon concrete classes`

+## the Singleton Pattern
+* The Singleton pattern ensures you have at most one instance of a class in your application.
+* It also provides a global access point to that instance.
+    → When you need to ensure you only have one instance of a class running around your app, turn to the singleton.
+`Classes should be open for extension but closed for modification`